 Why 10% to 15%?

-- Between insurance, gas, maintenance and repairs, the ongoing costs of owning a car add up quickly.
-This leaves you a solid buffer to afford your vehicle.
+- Leaves room for the cost of owning a car.
+Between insurance, gas, maintenance and repairs, the ongoing costs of owning a car add up quickly.

-How to find a car at the right price
+Don’t have a car in mind yet?
+Find one at the right price

 By deciding ahead of time that you won’t spend more than 15% of your yearly income on a car, you’ll have a clear price in mind when starting your search.